- TV Diary quiz: Can you name these celebrities who served our country? Part 2

-- TV Diary quiz: Celebrate 50 years of "Rudolph the Red-Nosed Reindeer"
+- TV Diary quiz: Anthony Hopkins is on 'Legends of the Fall'

 There’s a saying, if you want something done right, do it yourself.
 Paul Mazursky certainly lived this saying in Hollywood.
 The writer, producer, director and actor, who died June 30 at age 84, often saw a project through from beginning to end: “Love in Blume” (1973), “Harry and Tonto” (1974), “An Unmarried Woman” (1978), “Moscow on the Hudson” (1984), “Down and Out in Beverly Hills” (1986) and “Scenes from a Mall” (1991).

 Of course, he was responsible for so many other films, and was nominated five times for an Academy Award — mainly in the Best Writing category.

 1. His first name was not Paul.
 Do you know what his first name is?

 2. One of the actors he directed won an Academy Award for his performance in “Harry and Tonto.”
 Can you name him?